Do I call 999 or 111?

 111 is available 24 hours a day, 365 days a year.

 If you or someone you know is involved in a medical emergency which is serious or life-threatening, call 999 straight away.

 - An acute confused state

 - Severe allergic reactions

 - Severe burns or scalds

 To find out more information about when to call 999, click here.

 - Read Next

-- Action Counters Terrorism We can FixIT!
+- Action Counters Terrorism Living in halls?
+We can FixIT!
 Your go to shopping guide Connect with us!
 Follow us on Snapchat Get 25p off with our reusable Starbucks cup!
 How to do your laundry with Circuit Your facilities guide!
 Vending Machines: What and Where?!
-Amazon Lockers Available At All Campuses Don't forget your inventory form!
+Amazon Lockers Available At All Campuses Do I need a TV Licence?